 Architect & CEO, plajer + franz studio Berlin

 German citizen.
 Trained under Richard Meier in New York.
-Co-founded plajer + franz studio Berlin — 45 people, landmark projects on three continents from Beijing to Dubai, from Berlin to New York.
-Clients from Karl Lagerfeld to Porsche Design, Galeries Lafayette to BMW.
+Co-founded plajer + franz studio Berlin — 45 people, landmark projects on three continents.
+Clients from Karl Lagerfeld to Porsche Design.
 Every villa begins with the land, not a floor plan.
-He walks the site, reads the light, maps the trees — and only then draws.
 Settling with his partner Sherrizah and their family in Noto.

 FP&A Manager, Argoverse Holding

 Filipino citizen.
 MBA, ESMT Berlin.
-MSc Data Management & Business Analytics, EDHEC.
 Former Senior Equity Analyst at Barclays (New York) and Senior FP&A Analyst at Citi (Global Consumer Banking).
-Chemical engineer turned financial strategist — she tracks every euro, every timeline, every variance.
+She tracks every euro, every timeline, every variance.
 The financial rigour that makes the vision possible.

 Architectural Photographer, diephotodesigner.de

 German citizen.
 World Architectural Photographer of the Year (WAF Singapore, 2012 & 2013).
 Published by Hatje Cantz.
-Eight years documenting Norway’s National Scenic Routes — natural light only.
-One of the most sought-after photographers for premium trade show product presentations, with a reputation built on the world’s leading car brands from BMW to Porsche to Bentley.
 His eye is what makes this collection feel like one body of work.
 Building his home in Noto with his wife Susanne.

 Project Director, HENN Architects Berlin

 German citizen.
 Dipl.-Ing.
 Architect.
-Project Director at HENN, Berlin — one of Germany’s leading architecture firms (400+ architects, 75 years).
+Project Director at HENN, Berlin — one of Germany’s leading architecture firms.
 22 years in architecture with a focus on complex, large-scale builds.
-Currently directing Merck’s Life Science Advanced Research Center.
 She ensures that what is designed actually gets built — on time, on spec, without compromise.

 They do not follow trends — they read a place.
 The result is something no developer playbook can produce: design that serves the landscape, aesthetics that feel inevitable, beauty that belongs exactly where it stands.